semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 With Semgrep App's Rule Board you can determine which rules Semgrep uses and what action Semgrep undertakes when it generates a finding.
 The Rule Board can block pull requests (PRs) or merge requests (MRs) from merging until findings are resolved.
 This behavior helps to prevent vulnerable code from shipping to widely-accessible environments, such as production or staging servers.

 Semgrep App enables you to deploy, configure, and manage Semgrep in your continuous integration (CI) environment.
-You can try Semgrep CLI for local scans as well.
+Semgrep App supports the upload of findings from CLI scans as well.
 For more information, see [Getting started with Semgrep CLI](https://semgrep.dev/docs/getting-started/).

 ## Signing in to Semgrep App